It is time to think again.

 Another side to the story

 When light shines perpendicularly onto a flat transparent surface, of a parallel sheet of glass most of the photons pass through the transparent glass.
-Some photons are reflected by the first surface and as expected some photons are reflected from the inner surface between the glass and the outside air.
+Some photons are reflected by the first, front surface and as expected some photons are reflected from the inner, back surface between the glass and the outside air.
 The classical calculations suggest that the percentage of photons reflecting at the back surface is also 4%.

 So far so good, but here is the problem: Depending on the thickness of the glass photons of a given colour/wavelength do not reflect back from the glass sheet at all.
 This effect is the basis of the light spectrum that can be seen reflecting from the sheet of oil that forms as an oil slick on water.

 Here is what is found experimentally: When light of one colour (monochromatic) falls as a perpendicular (normal) beam (or ray) on a parallel sided piece of glass, then for some thicknesses of the glass, no light is reflected at all.
 And yet for other thickness, the reflection can be up to 16%.
 This can be explained classically as interference of the light as it passes backwards and forwards through the glass.

 Now consider what is happening using the quantum theory of photons: Identical photons hit a glass slab with a thickness that ensures no reflection.
 If there was no second surface, then 4% of these of these incoming photons would reflect.
 But, how can the arriving photons know that there is a second surface that prevents any of them from reflecting from the first surface?
 The same question arises when the thickness is adjusted so that 16% of the photons will reflect.
 Why do 16% of photons reflect without knowing the thickness of the glass?
 Photons can anticipate what lies ahead, or future events.